Evaluating TQFT invariants from G-crossed braided spherical fusion categories via Kirby diagrams with 3-handles: Spherical fusion 2-categories and related work

 \paragraph{4-cocycles and pentagonators} The Dijkgraaf-Witten model is usually defined for the datum of a finite group $G$ \emph{and} a 4-cocycle $\omega \in C^4(G, U(1))$ (with cohomologous cocycles giving rise to equivalent theories).
 If $[\omega] \neq 0$, the theory is called ``twisted'', but in Section \ref{sec:dw}, only the untwisted Dijkgraaf-Witten model occurred.
 In \cite[Section 4.4]{Cui2016TQFTs}, the state sum model is generalised to include a 4-cocycle, and the twisted Dijkgraaf-Witten model is recovered.

 The reason seems to be that the monoidal 2-category defined from a $G\times$-BSFC is very strict.
-In a general monoidal bicategory (see e.g. \cite[Appendix C.1]{Schommer-Pries:PhD}), there exist associators for the monoidal product, and even these do not satisfy the pentagon axiom on the nose, but rather up to an invertible modification, the \textbf{pentagonator}.
-In a monoidal 2-category from a $G\times$-BSFC, the monoidal product is associative though, and the pentagonator is trivial.
-Since it is simultaneously skeletal (on the level of objects), this seems very restrictive, and we would want to allow for a weaker structure.
+In a general monoidal bicategory (see e.g. \cite[Appendix B.4]{Schommer-Pries:PhD}), there exist associators for the monoidal product, and even these do not satisfy the pentagon axiom on the nose, but rather up to an invertible modification, the \textbf{pentagonator}.
+In a monoidal 2-category from a $G\times$-BSFC, the monoidal product is associative though, and the pentagonator is trivial. \fxnote{I'd like a remark that a Gx-BSFC together with a pentagonator should give a monoidal 2-cat, and its DR-model should be Cui's \cite[Section 4.4]{Cui2016TQFTs}.
+But unfortunately DR don't have pentagonators as explicit structure.
+So all their structure goes into the braiding?
+And they can recover pentagonator symbols in a good skeletalisation. } This seems quite restrictive, and we would want to allow for a weaker structure.

 Still with an associative monoidal product, the pentagonator can contain nontrivial data.
 It consists of an invertible automorphism of the identity 1-morphism for the tensor product of every four objects, satisfying the ``associahedron equation''.
 For the case of monoidal 2-categories from $G\times$-BSFCs, one can verify that pentagonators in fact correspond to 4-cocycles of $G$.
 It would be interesting to study to what data all further coherences of monoidal 2-categories correspond, and to define the invariant, or the state sum model, in terms of it.